bb0928/Modified_Intermimic/README.md

 - [x] Release inference demo for the teacher policy
 - [x] Add support for Unitree-G1 with dexterous robot hands
 - [x] Release training pipeline for the teacher policy
+- [x] Release student policy distillation training
-- [ ] Release student policy distillation training, all processed MoCap and distilled reference data (physically correct HOI data❗️), and all related checkpoints
+- [ ] All processed MoCap and distilled reference data (physically correct HOI data❗️), and all related checkpoints
 - [ ] Release evaluation pipeline for the student policy
 - [ ] Release all data and processing scripts alongside the [InterAct](https://github.com/wzyabcas/InterAct) launch
 - [ ] Release physics-based text-to-HOI and interaction prediction demo